-31. What is a TCR?
+29. What is a TCR?
 How does it work, who is involved, why is it different?

-Assured Guaranty can provide insurance to investors/banks on bonds/loans that they have already purchased in the primary market through a repackaging structure, which it refers to as a Transferable Custody Receipt (TCR) programme.
+Assured Guaranty can provide insurance to investors/banks on notes/bonds that they have already purchased in the primary market through a repackaging structure, which it refers to as a Transferable Custody Receipt (TCR) programme.
 This structure works as follows:

-- The investor/bank transfers (deposits) the underlying securities (typically rated in the BBB category) to a custodian, Citibank London, which holds the bond in a custody account. - Immediately following such transfer, AGE UK and AGM each issue a financial guarantee to the custodian bank covering their respective portion (based on the co-insurance structure) of the timely payment of principal and interest on the underlying bond or loan. - Upon receipt of both the underlying bond or loan and the financial guarantees, the custodian bank issues a TCR to the investor/bank.
-The TCR is a separate transferrable instrument, which bears the rating of AG UK and AGM (AA from S&P)
+- The investor/bank transfers (deposits) the underlying securities (typically rated in the BBB category) to a custodian, which holds the bond in a custody account. - Immediately following such transfer, Assured Guaranty UK Limited (AGUK) and Assured Guaranty Inc. (AG) each issue a financial guarantee to the custodian bank covering their respective portion (based on the coinsurance structure) of the timely payment of principal and interest on the underlying bond or loan. - Upon receipt of both the underlying bond or loan and the financial guarantees, the custodian bank issues a TCR to the investor/bank.
+The TCR is a separate transferrable instrument, which bears the rating of AGUK and AG (AA from S&P)